silkbha/Emulator_VULCAN/README.md

 - requirements_cpu.yaml : for PCs without dedicated GPU
 - requirements_cuda.yaml : for PCs with CUDA-supported GPU (nVidia) [COMING SOON]
 - requirements_amd.yaml : for PCs with AMD GPU [MAYBE: will make if needed]
+- requirements_mac.yaml : for Apple Silicon Macs [MAYBE: will make if needed]

 Create environment by running the following (change "xxx" to one of the above):